php-fig/event-dispatcher/README.md

 This repository holds all interfaces related to [PSR-14 (Event Dispatcher)][psr-url].

-Note that this is not an Event Dispatcher of its own.
+Note that this is not an Event Dispatcher implementation of its own.
 It is merely interfaces that describe the components of an Event Dispatcher.

 You can find [implementations][implementation-url] and [installation instructions][package-url] for the specification on the packagist.